Exploring an IFC model#

 Sometimes, objects may have multiple relevant locations, such as a multi-storey column which can be related to multiple building storeys.
 Even in these cases, IFC enforces one location to be its primary location, known as its Spatial Container.

-If you click on any object, you can see its location in the IFC Spatial Container subpanel in the Object Properties tab.
+If you click on any object, you can see its location in the Spatial Container subpanel in the Object Information tab.

 Press the Select Icon to select all objects that are in the same location.